Vazool/Vazool/README.md

 ## 🌱 Currently Learning
 - Python (OOP, APIs, data science basics)
 - Jekyll & GitHub Pages for static sites
+- Mermaid, to support my learning and note-taking experience
 - AI fundamentals (in prep for MSc Computer Science (AI) at University of Kent from October 2025)

 ---